 Two potential models were the frontrunners for DARPA’s project.
 The Silent Hawk, designed by Logos Technology, and the Nightmare, built by LSA Autonomy.
-They are both hybrids, capable of running on lithium-ion batteries or a variety of fuels, including JP-8, propane,
+They are both hybrids, capable of running on lithium-ion batteries or a variety of fuels, including JP-8, propane, or even olive oil.

 An artist’s rendering of the Silent Hawk.